mahers12/Metalcore-Memory-Game/README.md

 4- If the two pictures match, then they are removed from the game.
 Otherwise, they are flipped again.
 5- The game ends when all the pictures are matched.

+## Note

+1-8 mean flipped card
+-1 mean always open card
+if we do not select card we set the variable to '-1'

 ## Data Structures :

-1-2D Array (4rows \* 4 cols) [state]: storing the current state of the ground turn to -1 when fliping the card
+1-2D Array (4rows \* 4 cols) [state]: storing the current state of the ground turn to -1 when opening the card
 Example:
 [[-1,2,5,-1],
 [3,1,3,6],